Saddff2/github-CI/README.md

 # GitHub Actions Multi-Architecture Docker Image Build Test and Push to Dockerhub

-Recently I've been working with GitHub Actions on my project and I wanted to share knowledge that I've earned.
+Recently I've been working with GitHub Actions on my project and I wanted to share knowledge that I've gained.

 ## So, What we need?